Samuel Porter, Baron Porter: Early life and career

 Born in Headingley, Leeds, Porter was the son of Hugh Porter (born 1877), a warehouse manager, and his wife, Mary Ellen Lowry.
 He was educated at the Perse School and Emmanuel College, Cambridge, where he took a third in Part I of the classical tripos in 1899 and a second in Part II of the law tripos in 1900.
 He also obtained a half-blue in tennis.

-He was called to the bar by the Inner Temple in 1905, developing first a good general practice, then specialised in work in the Commercial Court.
+He was called to the bar by the Inner Temple in 1905, developing first a good general practice, then specialising in work in the Commercial Court.
 His legal career was interrupted by the First World War.
 Commissioned into the British Army, he ended the war as a captain on the general list.
 He was appointed MBE for his war service.

 Porter was appointed King's Counsel in 1925.
 He was Recorder of Newcastle under Lyme from 1928 to 1932 and Recorder of Walsall from 1932 to 1934.
 A member of the Oxford Circuit, he served as a commissioner of assize on the South-Eastern Circuit in 1933, replacing Mr Justice Horridge who was detained by work in London.